MilesRay/KatoPeek-website/README.md

 # KatoPeek-website
 Website for Katowice 2014 csgo stickers

-Made to for more efficient Kato searching.
+Made for more efficient Kato searching.